 Times and Places#

-In the previous chapter, you learned about variables and two kinds of values: integers and floating-point numbers.
+The previous chapter introduces variables and two kinds of values: integers and floating-point numbers.
+This chapter presents these additional types:

 • Strings, which represent text.